Lewis Dunk: 2010–2011: First-team debut and promotion to the Championship

+2011–2012: Enhanced playing opportunities

-Ahead of the 2011–12 season, Dunk stated that he was aiming to fight for his place in the first team at Brighton & Hove Albion.
-With fellow defenders Tommy Elphick and Adam El-Abd sidelined by injury, Dunk started the 2011–12 season alongside captain Gordon Greer, playing in Brighton's first ever match at Falmer Stadium versus Doncaster Rovers, winning 2–1.
+Ahead of the 2011–12 season, Dunk stated that he was aiming to fight for his place in the first team at Brighton.
+With fellow defenders Tommy Elphick and Adam El-Abd sidelined by injury, Dunk started the 2011–12 season alongside captain Gordon Greer, playing in Brighton's first match at Falmer Stadium versus Doncaster Rovers, winning 2–1.
 During the match, he made a tackle on Billy Sharp which injured Sharp.
 Dunk apologised when the game was concluded.
 Dunk was involved as Brighton kept four clean sheets in the first four months of the season.
 Since the start of the 2011–12 season, he quickly established himself in the starting eleven for the side, appearing in the next two months before being sidelined for one match, due to suspension.
-After serving a one-match suspension, Dunk returned to the starting line–up against Hull City on 15 October 2011 and helped them keep a clean sheet, in a 0–0 draw.
+After serving a one-match suspension, Dunk returned to the starting line-up against Hull City on 15 October 2011 and helped them keep a clean sheet, in a 0–0 draw.
 He then set up a goal for Greer to score the club's first goal of the game, in a 2–0 win against Barnsley on 6 November 2011.
 Dunk started in the next eight matches by the end of the year and along the way, helped Brighton & Hove Albion keep two consecutive clean sheets against Derby County and Nottingham Forest.
 This lasted until he served a one-match suspension.
-Dunk returned to the starting line–up against Bristol City on 14 January 2012 and set up the club's second goal of the game, in a 2–0 win.
+Dunk returned to the starting line-up against Bristol City on 14 January 2012 and set up the club's second goal of the game, in a 2–0 win.
 Throughout the January transfer window, he was linked a move away from the club, as Newcastle United, Cardiff City and Norwich City were interested in signing him, but Brighton managed to keep him.
-Despite being sidelined on three more occasions later in the season, Dunk went on to make 36 appearances in all competitions throughout the season, in Brighton's first season back in the Championship.
-Despite this, he was nominated for The Football League Young Player of the Year but lost out to Wilfried Zaha.
+Despite being sidelined on three more occasions later in the season, Dunk went on to make 36 appearances throughout the season, in Brighton's first season back in the Championship.
+Despite this, he was nominated for the Football League Young Player of the Year award but lost out to Wilfried Zaha.